@tokenring-ai/rpc

 rpcService.registerEndpoint(endpoint);

-// Agents can now access this endpoint
+// Agents and other plugins can now access this endpoint

 const retrievedEndpoint = rpcService.getEndpoint('myservice');